gunba/linear-algebra-study-tool/README.md

-Here's a GitHub README for the provided code in Markdown format:

----

 # Linear Algebra Study Tool

 This Python script generates prompts for an AI tutor based on specified difficulty levels.
 It filters a predefined list of linear algebra problem types and provides a problem scaled to the requested difficulty level.
 The generated prompt is copied to the clipboard for easy use.